wagnew3/Computer-Vision-Research-Powers-Surveillance-Technology/README.md

 #### Analysis

-*analysis-plots* directory contains code to perform all analysis of papers and patents and all plots presented in the paper.
+*analysis-plots*: directory contains code to perform all analysis of papers and patents and all plots presented in the paper.
 Specifically, *mega_analysis_keywords.ipynb* contains code to conduct analysis across years, decades, institutions, countries, and subfields.

-*save_ml_graphs.py* code for processing MAG data into conference citation subgraphs.

 *analyze_ml_graphs.py*: code to analyze preprocessed citation graphs.